two sugar bugs

 To make the Irish Cream Buttercream:

-• I like to refrigerate the brownies after frosted to allow the bars and buttercream to firm up.
+• I like to refrigerate the brownies once frosted to allow the bars and buttercream to firm up.
 Once cold, use a sharp knife to cut into desired size squares.
 I find using a sharp knife and wiping the knife clean between cuts give you neat and even cuts.

 Notes